What Is a Class Action Lawsuit?

 One of the primary reasons that people choose to opt out of a class action lawsuit is if they think that they can receive additional compensation beyond what is likely to be included in the class action settlement or verdict.
 This might include damages beyond what is claimed in the lawsuit, and it usually is related to an individual’s particular situation that may not apply to other members of the class.
 There is usually an opt-out deadline, after which it is no longer possible to opt out of the lawsuit.

 Once you opt out of a class action lawsuit, you generally will not be allowed to opt back in.
-Therefore, it is important to talk to an attorney to understand your rights and the likely success of bringing your own lawsuit before opting out of the class action.
+Our partner attorneys can help you understand your rights and the likely success of bringing your own lawsuit before opting out of the class action.

 How Can I Start a Class Action Lawsuit?

-In order to file a class action lawsuit in any state or federal court, you must first talk to a lawyer to find out whether your situation is already covered by an existing class action.
-During your free consultation, your attorney will be able to help you determine if a class action lawsuit is the right way to go, or if there might be a better alternative for your situation, such as an individual lawsuit or MDL.
+In order to file a class action lawsuit in any state or federal court, you must first find out whether your situation is already covered by an existing class action.
+During your free consultation, our attorneys will be able to help you determine if a class action lawsuit is the right way to go, or if there might be a better alternative for your situation, such as an individual lawsuit or MDL.

 Some of the considerations that must be made before deciding to file a class action lawsuit include: